 In the weeks leading up to Day Camp, camp staff meetings will take place both in-person and via Zoom to discuss plans for camp and other important information.
-There is also a mandatory meeting for all staff on the Sunday before camp at the Osborne Shelter at Veteran's Memorial Park (across from the Amphitheater) that includes important training vital to the camp's success.
+There is also a mandatory meeting for all staff on June 1 at the Bald Eagle Shelter at Brooke Hills Park that includes important training vital to the camp's success.